Mudbill/dds-lwjgl/README.md

 This will immediately load the file at the given path.
 You can also supply a `File`.

-If you need debug information (I use this a lot), separate them and enable the `printDebug` flag.
+If you need debug information, separate them and enable the `printDebug` flag.

 ```java
 DDSFile file = new DDSFile();